orendain/DemeoMods/README.md

 - Each floor's enemy spawns will be a mix of ALL existing adventures with NO respawns
 - Each floor's map will be from a different adventure
 - No Lamps or Antitoxins as loot
-- Improved chest, energy (mana), and potion stand loot
+- Improved loot from chests, energy (mana), and potion stands
-- Hunter's Mark, Invisibility Potions, and Adamant Potions only last 2 for rounds instead of 3
-- Strength, Swiftness, and Magic stats can be increased up to 5 times with potions instead of 3
 - Lamp spawns found throughout each floor are now much more random
 - Pets and charmed creatures will always focus on Hunter's Marked targets
 - Number of chests/stands/fountains/traders per floor changed based on the adventure selected